outscale/osc-libcurl-examples/c/README.md

 This example show how to make a call to the API with POST to create a Security Group.

 # Example 3
-This example show how to make a call to the API whit data to POST.
+This example show how to make a call to the API that doesn't require signature V4

 # Build